Skip To Content

 Schedule a data pipeline task

 Use tasks to automate running a data pipeline.
 Tasks can be scheduled using a range of intervals, from every 15 minutes to monthly.
-Results of previous runs can be viewed and include the output layers and messages returned from the data pipeline run.
+Results of previous runs can be viewed and include the output result items and messages returned from the data pipeline run.
 Additionally, you can choose to receive email notification when a task run fails.
-This feature is in beta.

 You can manage data pipeline tasks in the following ways: